 Mrs. Drozinski is happy to join us for her 18th year here at CLS!
 She has also taught for Baltimore City and Carroll County Public Schools.
 An active member of Grace United Methodist Church/NCCP, Mrs. D. is involved in Sunday School, VBS and missions/outreach.
 Jane and her husband, Rick, reside in Hampstead.
 They have 3 adult children, 3 grandchildren, a lovable cat named Beau, and the famous Lois the turtle.
 Their daughter is also a Kindergarten teacher in Memphis, TN.
 Mrs. Drozinski enjoys reading, audiobooks, American history, and spending time with family, especially the grandkids!

 B.A. in Elementary Education, Towson State College

-Mrs. Ferguson has taught in public and private schools in Baltimore City and Carroll County, Maryland, and Adams County, Pennsylvania.
-She and her husband Steve also home-schooled their two sons for 8 years.
+Mrs. Ferguson has taught in public and private schools in Baltimore City and Carroll County, Maryland, and in Adams County, Pennsylvania.
+She and her husband, also home-schooled their two sons for 8 years.
 Her teaching certifications have been through the state of Maryland and the Association of Christian Schools International.
 Mrs. Ferguson is an active member of Westminster Baptist Church.
-She enjoys cooking, working crossword puzzles, and frequenting yard sales and antique shops, and reading.
+She enjoys cooking, working crossword puzzles, frequenting yard sales and antique shops, and reading.